 where $\mathbf{X}^2_k$ is a new Gaussian variable that results from the linear transform of a Gaussian distribution $f(\mathbf{s})$ where $f(\mathbf{s}) \sim \mathcal{N}(\mu, \Sigma)$.
 Therefore, the resulting variance $\sigma_k^2$ can be derived as

 As the $\mu_j$ and $\mu_k$ are orthogonal if $j\neq k$, the variance $\sigma_k^2$ can be further reduced to

 Each $\mathbf{X}_k$ is a standard Gaussian distribution.
-Then we have $d$, the square of Mahalanobis distance, is Chi-squared distributed, i.e., $d\sim \chi^2(p)$, which is independent of the action class $c$.
-Without loss of generality, the smallest $d$ over all action classes, i.e., $M(\mathbf{s})$, is also a Chi-squared distribution.
+Then we have $d$, the square of Mahalanobis distance, Chi-squared distributed, i.e., $d\sim \chi^2(p)$, independent of the action class $c$.
+Without loss of generality, the smallest $d$ among all action classes, i.e., $M(\mathbf{s})$, is also a Chi-squared distribution.
 That is to say, $M(\mathbf{s}) \sim \chi^2(p)$.

 \end{proof}